 Dental Implants in Etobicoke

-The oral and maxillofacial surgeon at Etobicoke Orthodontics & Oral Surgery places dental implants to replace a missing tooth to leave patients with a natural-looking smile.
+The oral and maxillofacial surgeon at Etobicoke Orthodontics & Oral Surgery in Etobicoke places dental implants to replace a missing tooth to leave patients with a natural-looking smile.

 What is a Dental Implant?